kkkapu/EV_Load_Disaggregation/README.md

 - Minute: minute of the hour (between 0 and 59)
 - temperature: temperature at the given time index
 - air1: the air conditioning load
-- consumption: the ground truth total load (= the netload + the ground truth solar generation)
+- consumption: the ground truth total load (= the net load + the ground truth solar generation)

-To perform the EV load disaggregation, several steps needs to be done.
+To perform the EV load disaggregation, the following steps are needed.
 1. Use EV_Presence_Detection.ipynb to classify customers into two groups (customers with EV/customers without EV).
 2. Use Charging_Rate_Estimation.ipynb to estimate the charging rate for EV customers.
-3. Use EV_Load_Disaggregation.ipynb and the estimated charging rates from step2 to do EV load disaggregation.
+3. Use EV_Load_Disaggregation.ipynb and the estimated charging rates from step 2 to perform EV load disaggregation.

 # EV Presence Detection
 (EV_Presence_Detection.ipynb)
-This part tries to identify whether a customer owns an EV or not.
+This part identifies whether a customer owns an EV or not.
-- Input: information from individual customer (should be preprared as mentioned above).
+- Input: information from an individual customer (should be prepared as mentioned above).
-- Output: estimatd charging rate, average charging hours, average temperature during charging hours.
+- Output: estimated charging rate, average charging hours, average temperature during charging hours.
-The three outputs will used to classify customers into with group/without EV group according to the standards proposed in the paper.
+The three outputs will used to classify customers into a group with EV / a group without EV.

 # Charging Rate Estimation
 (Charging_Rate_Estimation.ipynb)
-This part tries to estimate the charging rate of EV owners.
+This part estimates the charging rates of EV owners.
 - Input: information from customers who are identified as owning EVs.
-- Output: estimated charging rate for each customer
+- Output: an estimated charging rate for each customer

 # EV Load Disaggregation
 (EV_Load_Disaggregation.ipynb)